tips

 This is the undisputed champion of leftover rice.
 In fact, cold, day-old rice works significantly better for this than fresh rice because it’s slightly dried out, meaning it won’t turn into a sticky, mushy paste in the pan.

 Heat a little oil in a wide pan, toss in whatever random vegetables you need to get rid of, maybe scramble an egg in the corner, and then throw in the cold rice with a splash of soy sauce.
-You absolutely do not need an authentic wok to pull this off.
+You do not need an authentic wok to pull this off.
 A large skillet and high heat are more than enough.
+The real secret is preheating the skillet properly so the rice crisps instead of steaming into a clump.
 Toss in some leftover chicken or tofu if you have it.
-Dinner is completely done in 10 minutes.
+Dinner is done in 10 minutes.
+Rice-heavy cooking is the backbone of budget cuisines all over the world, and these budget meal ideas from the Philippines show just how far one pot of rice can stretch.

 Bulk Up a Soup